dokester/BayesicFitting/docs/manual.md

 mdl2 starts as a HarmonicModel of order 0 with a maximum at 6.
 The growPrior is a **UniformPrior**.

-mdl3 consists of at least 1 repetition of a **GaussModel**, up to 6 repetions are possible, where all **GaussModel**s have the same value for the 2nd parameters (width).
+mdl3 consists of at least 1 repetition of a **GaussModel**, up to 6 repetitions are possible, where all **GaussModel**s have the same value for the 2nd parameters (width).